-In fact, studies indicate that eating mangeos can help prevent diabetes complications and may even treat prediabetes and prevent diabetes.
+In fact, studies indicate that eating mangoes can help prevent diabetes complications and may even treat prediabetes and prevent diabetes.

 Why Would Mangos Be Good For Diabetes?

 Most nutritional sites contain information like that given above—the level of carbohydrates, proteins, fats, vitamins and minerals.
 That is great, but they very often don’t include information on all the other nutrients in food—the antioxidants, the plant sterols and other phytonutrients.

-One of the non-listed components of mangeos is a substance known as mangiferin—which, in addition to anti-inflammatory and anti-viral activities, also can help lower blood sugar levels.
+One of the non-listed components of mangoes is a substance known as mangiferin—which, in addition to anti-inflammatory and anti-viral activities, also can help lower blood sugar levels.
 This substance also has been shown to stabilize and support blood vessels.
-Other research indicated that other components in mangeos including quercetin and a derivative of mangiferin can modulate the same cellular constituents that are the targets of the anti-diabetes drugs, the thiazolidinediones also known as the glitazones which include rosiglitazone and pioglitazone.
+Other research indicated that other components in mangoes including quercetin and a derivative of mangiferin can modulate the same cellular constituents that are the targets of the anti-diabetes drugs, the thiazolidinediones also known as the glitazones which include rosiglitazone and pioglitazone.

 These targets for the glitazones are the peroxisome proliferator-activated receptors or the PPARs.
 There are a number of PPARs that are involved in blood sugar regulation as well as in cholesterol regulation.
 More recent research has indicated that mangiferin may also affect certain enzymes that can positively influence the metabolism of blood sugars and to protect against fatty deposits in the liver.

 While most of the research on the benefits of mango have been done either in the lab setting, in cell cultures or in animal studies, one recent study shown that eating freeze-dried mango reduced blood sugar levels in both men and women.
 20 obese adults ranging in age from 20-50 years old were given the freeze-dried mango for 3 months.
 While they did not lose weight, the men did experience a decrease in hip circumference—no such luck for the women.

 Mango was also recently tested in 10 people with T2D.
 The glycemic response to a number of fruits was tested—the fruits included bananas, oranges, pineapples, pawpaw and mango.